chlorm-forks/Emby.Wiki/Synology-:-Accessing-Beta-and-Development-Releases.md

 ### XPEnology

-To access the beta channel, _**change**_ your Package Source to:-
+To access the beta channel, _**change**_ your Package Source to :-

 ```
     https://synology.emby.media/?package_repository=67f52575-ad3d-4d77-ace0-ac7bf3982a76`
 ```

-You can also make use of the processor optimised packages in the same way as you can for the stable release, for details please see the page [Custom-Package-Architectures-for-XPEnology](https://github.com/MediaBrowser/Wiki/wiki/Synology-:-Custom-Package-Architectures-for-XPEnology).
+You can also make use of the processor optimised packages for XPEnology in the same way as you can for the stable release, for details please see the page [Custom-Package-Architectures-for-XPEnology](https://github.com/MediaBrowser/Wiki/wiki/Synology-:-Custom-Package-Architectures-for-XPEnology).

 ## Notes